Mike Lupica: Columnist

-Favorite Lupica targets include the New York Yankees, (and will often state their massive payroll in most of his articles) James L. Dolan, Isiah Thomas, Notre Dame football, Rudy Giuliani, Michael Bloomberg, former President George W. Bush, and former Vice President Dick Cheney.
+Favorite Lupica targets included the New York Yankees (and will often state their massive payroll in most of his articles), James L. Dolan, Isiah Thomas, Notre Dame football, Rudy Giuliani, Michael Bloomberg, former president George W. Bush, and former vice president Dick Cheney.
 Lupica has also been a harsh critic of the new Yankee Stadium and was a vehement opponent of the proposed West Side Stadium.
 He has likewise been highly critical of the Atlantic Yards project and the attendant construction of the Barclays Center in Brooklyn.

 Author

-Lupica co-wrote autobiographies with Reggie Jackson and Bill Parcells and collaborated with screenwriter William Goldman on Wait Till Next Year and Mad as Hell: How Sports Got Away From the Fans and How We Get It Back.
-Lupica also wrote Summer of ’98: When Homers Flew, Records Fell, and Baseball Reclaimed America, which detailed how the 1998 and the Mark McGwire/Sammy Sosa home run chase had allowed him to share a love for baseball with his son.
+Lupica co-wrote autobiographies with Reggie Jackson and Bill Parcells and collaborated with screenwriter William Goldman on the nonfiction book Wait Till Next Year.
+Lupica also wrote the books Mad as Hell: How Sports Got Away From the Fans and How We Get It Back and Summer of ’98: When Homers Flew, Records Fell, and Baseball Reclaimed America, which detailed how the 1998 and the Mark McGwire/Sammy Sosa home run chase had allowed him to share a love for baseball with his son.
 Lupica has been listed a vocal critic of the steroid era.

 Lupica is also a novelist; his work includes mysteries involving fictional NYC television reporter Peter Finley.
 One of them, Dead Air, was nominated for the Edgar Allan Poe Award for Best First Mystery and the 1987 Anthony Award in the same category; and was also adapted into a television movie called Money, Power, Murder.
 He has written a novel for younger audiences called Travel Team.
 Lupica’s Bump and Run and Wild Pitch were best sellers.
 2003 saw a sequel to Bump and Run, entitled Red Zone.In April 2006, his second children's book, Heat, was published by Philomel.
 Heat is a fictional story based on the Danny Almonte scandal in the South Bronx Little League.
 In October 2006, Lupica's third children's novel, Miracle on 49th Street, was published.
 Summer Ball, a sequel to Travel Team, was released in 2007.

+Lupica has also written several continuation novels for the characters created by the late crime author Robert B. Parker.

 Television and radio work

 Since 1988 Lupica has been one of the rotating pundits on The Sports Reporters on ESPN.
 He also briefly hosted an unsuccessful television chat program, The Mike Lupica Show, on ESPN2, as well as a short-lived radio show on WFAN in New York City in the mid-1990s.
 He has been a recurring guest on the CBS Morning News, Good Morning America, and The MacNeil-Lehrer Newshour.
 Lupica has made frequent radio appearances on Imus in the Morning since the early 1980s.
-Lupica hosted a daily radio show on WEPN-FM from May 9, 2011 until August 21, 2015.
+Lupica hosted a daily radio show on WEPN-FM from May 9, 2011, until August 21, 2015.